ClareBee/AngularTutorial/README.md

 `{{}}` = interpolation syntax (renders property value as text) `[]` = property binding syntax (lets you use property value in a template expression) `()` = event binding (e.g. ` <button (click)="share()">`)

+### Components
+Angular App = tree of components
+Component (as an aread of responsibility in the UI that lets you reuse sets of UI functionality):

+    - A component class that handles data and functionality.
+    - An HTML template that determines the UI.
+    - Component-specific styles that define the look and feel.